TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 ## Figure legends

+> n.b.
+I haven't added any changes from this section to the MS file

 **Figure 1 phenotype-pca**.
 Panicle complexity of 93 rice accessions.
 **A** We measured traits of spread panicles from *O. rufipogon*, *O. sativa*, *O. barthii* and *O. glaberrima*.